How to Hire Great Talent: 10 Hiring Tips for Startups

 8. Create a great employee referral program

-When it comes to hiring employees for a startup, personal references are not to be underestimated.
+When it comes to hiring new employees for a startup, personal references are not to be underestimated.
 Leveraging your own workforce can give your recruitment process just the right personal touch it needs.
 After all, your existing employees are the best spokespeople for your brand — they know exactly how things work within the company and can vouch for your culture and work environment.
 Best of all, they can help you sidestep the hefty recruitment fees!

 A well-designed referral program makes your employees aware of your current requirements and makes it easy for them to spread the word.
 Many HR tools provide templates for referral emails that you can send to your workforce with just a click.
 Of course, it’s important to have an attractive reward system in place too.
 Although most companies offer cash prizes, you can also get creative with your rewards if budgets are tight.
 Extra days off and added perks can be powerful motivators to encourage employees to search within their social circles to fill the open positions.